jebaird/jebaird.github.com/_posts/2013-06-26-javascript-equivalents-in-css.md

 ### Using :empty to highlight newly created elements

-:empty is pretty handy for hiding elements that don't have any content.
+The :empty pseudo selector is pretty handy for hiding elements that don't have any content.

 [hide empty elements demo](/demos/2013-06-26-javascript-equivalents-in-css/empty.html).